daniilsunyaev/yarrd/README.md

 - add pretty output of queries
 - implement limit
 - implement joins
+- allow to store strings with top limit less than 255 symbols (which will take less space)
+- think of calculating row cell offset via null bitmask, so null cells won't occupy space on disk
 - WAL
 - handle errors on db close and flush
 - restore from journal